starkiller17/car_sales_inventory/README.md

   - You may choose which kind of tests to write (unit, integration...)

-  - Thanks for taking the time to have a look on this project! :)

 * Ruby version 3.0.2
 * Rails version: 6.0.4.1